 Cataract surgery is a safe and effective way to restore vision, with serious complications occurring in fewer than one in 1,000 cases.
 According to the American Society of Cataract and Refractive Surgery (ASCRS), 3 million Americans undergo cataract surgery each year, with an overall success rate of 98 percent or higher.

-Today, most cataract surgery is done on an out-patient basis, and the entire process usually takes no more than two hours from check-in to heading home!
-The procedure usually lasts less than fifteen minutes and is almost painless.
+Today, most cataract surgery is done on an outpatient basis, and the entire process usually takes no more than two hours from checking in to heading home!
+The procedure typically lasts less than 15 minutes and is almost painless.
 In fact, most patients can stay awake during surgery.

 Although every surgeon has preferred techniques, cataract surgeons generally follow the same steps:

 Your surgeon will measure the curve of your cornea and the size and shape of your eye.
 Your doctor may ask you to temporarily stop taking certain medications that increase the risk of bleeding during surgery.
 You will need to provide a list of current medications, as some medications may need to be discontinued for a few days prior to surgery.

 At the surgery center, you will be given a mild sedative and transferred – once you’re sedated – into the operating room.
 The nurses and technicians will cleanse the area around your eye, and drops will be put into your eye to dilate the pupil.
 An anesthetic shot or numbing eye drops will be used to make sure you’ll be comfortable throughout the surgery.

 Once your eye is numb and the surgical equipment is in place, your surgeon will make a tiny incision in the cornea (the clear outer covering of the eye) to allow insertion of the surgical tools.
 The surgeon will then insert a probe into the incision and will use high-frequency sound waves to break the clouded lens into fragments.
 As this happens, the surgeon will use the probe to suction the tiny pieces of the lens from your eye.